Grant Microsoft Entra B2B users access to your on-premises applications

 For the B2B user scenario, there are two methods you can use to create the guest user objects that are required for authorization in the on-premises directory:

 - Microsoft Identity Manager (MIM) and the MIM management agent for Microsoft Graph.

 - A PowerShell script, which is a more lightweight solution that doesn't require MIM.

-The following diagram provides a high-level overview of how Azure AD Application Proxy and the generation of the B2B user object in the on-premises directory work together to grant B2B users access to your on-premises IWA and KCD apps.
+The following diagram provides a high-level overview of how Microsoft Entra application proxy and the generation of the B2B user object in the on-premises directory work together to grant B2B users access to your on-premises IWA and KCD apps.
 The numbered steps are described in detail below the diagram.